Aeonium 'Venus' is a stunning variegated plant that closely resembles Aeonium 'Pink Witch', Aeonium 'Medusa', and Aeonium 'Chanel'.

 Description

 Aeonium 'Venus' is a small succulent that grows in a beautiful mound of short branches that end in rosettes of variegated leaves.
-It can grow up to a height of 12 inches (30 cm).
-The leaves are spoon-shaped and have soft, pointed tips and ciliate margins.
+It can grow up to 12 inches (30 cm) in height.
+The leaves are spoon-shaped, with soft, pointed tips and ciliate margins.
 The color of the leaves changes depending on the season.
 During the winter, they are green with yellow outer portions and a small amount of crimson on the tips and along the edges.
-The crimson hues gradually become more prominent in spring and are most vibrant in summer.
+The crimson hues gradually become more prominent in the spring and are at their most vibrant in summer.

 Flowering has not been observed to date.